 Clinical Relevance: Fracture of the Clavicle

-One of the functions of the clavicle is to transmit forces from the upper limb to the axial skeleton.
-This makes it the most commonly fractured bone in the body.
-Fractures commonly result from a fall onto the shoulder, or onto an outstretched hand.
+The clavicle acts to transmit forces from the upper limb to the axial skeleton.
+Given its relative size, this leaves it particularly susceptible to fracture.
+The most common mechanism of injury is a fall onto the shoulder or onto an outstretched hand.

-After fracture, the lateral end of the clavicle is displaced inferiorly by the weight of the arm, and medially, by the pectoralis major.
-The medial end is pulled superiorly, by the sternocleidomastoid muscle.
+After a fracture, the lateral end of the clavicle is displaced inferiorly by the weight of the arm and displaced medially by the pectoralis major.
+The medial end is pulled superiorly by the sternocleidomastoid muscle.

 Management of a clavicular fracture can be conservative (e.g. sling immobilisation) or operative (e.g. open reduction and internal fixation).
 The supraclavicular nerves lie in close proximity to the clavicle and are occasionally sacrificed during a surgical repair – resulting in a numb patch over the upper chest and shoulder.